typesense/typesense-website/docs-site/content/guide/reference-implementations/recipe-search.md

+---
+description: "Search a database of two million recipes and filter results by ingredients with this Typesense live demo and reusable source code."
+---

 # Recipe Search

 This site showcases Typesense in action on a **2 Million** recipe database, with the ability to filter by ingredients.